jamesgiff5/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset used in this project contains real-world data science job listings from 2023.
+It was provided as part of the Excel course I followed, which focused on building foundational skills in data analysis using Excel.

 It includes detailed information on: